AnushaAshokReddy/trial.github.io/index.md

   **Output** is the predicted value from PREDICT method which gives the accuracy of the True or False statements.

-  For example, if we take HOUSE PRICE prediction scenario ( <a href="#Model_Explanation">(Click here for model explanation)</a>), the features SIZE, ROOM and PRICE  are the real time _input data_ given to the model to get trained based on these existing data.
+  For example, if we take HOUSE PRICE prediction scenario (Explained in Linear Regression using LeraningApi section), the features SIZE, ROOM and PRICE  are the real time _input data_ given to the model to get trained based on these existing data.
 Whereas , PRICE is the predicted value which is expected to be the output of the model based on the training given to the model.

 **IAlgorithm** - The _IAlgorithm_ interface has 2 phases: